Lingering atmospheric river soaks California, threatening more flooding, mudslides | Science-Environment

 Lingering atmospheric river soaks California, threatening more flooding, mudslides

-Prolonged downpours that dumped 6-12 inches (15-30 cm) of water have left the ground so "super-saturated" that it will take very little additional rain to trigger further landslides and debris flow, said Ariel Cohen, chief forecaster for the NWS office in Los Angeles.
+Prolonged downpours that dumped 6-12 inches (15-30 cm) of water have left the ground so "super-saturated" that it will take very little additional rain to trigger further landslides and debris flow, said Ariel Cohen, chief forecaster for the National Weather Service (NWS) office in Los Angeles.
 The intense rainfall, with heavy snows in the mountains, was carried to California by a storm system meteorologists call an atmospheric river, a vast airborne current of dense moisture funneled inland from the Pacific.

 The intense rainfall, with heavy snows in the mountains, was carried to California by a storm system meteorologists call an atmospheric river, a vast airborne current of dense moisture funneled inland from the Pacific.
 The latest tempest, and a less powerful storm that hit California last week, also qualified as a "Pineapple Express," a type of atmospheric river originating from subtropical waters around Hawaii.